 The loss of the political autonomy has seriously affected the evolution of the Catalan society and this fact explains why the restoration of the Catalan sovereignty has been the main objective of the Catalan nationalism since the birth of the nationalist movement in Catalonia in the second half of the 19th Century.

-After an ambiguous declaration of independence in 1873 (Baldomer Lostau), Francesc Macià, the president of the Catalan government (Generalitat de Catalunya), proclaimed in April 1931 a “Catalan Republic within the Iberian Republic” during the Second Spanish Republic.
+After an ambiguous declaration of independence in 1873 (Baldomer Lostau), Francesc Macià proclaimed in 1931, during the Second Spanish Republic, a “Catalan Republic within the Iberian Federation” metamorphosed later into a restored Generalitat de Catalunya.

-As the Macià’s initiative has been rejected by the central government, a more radical President of the Generalitat, Lluís Companys, proclaimed in 1934 a new Catalan Republic within a (fictive) Spanish Federal Republic.
+As the Macià’s initiative technically failed, rejected by the central government, a more radical President of the Generalitat, Lluís Companys, proclaimed in 1934 a new Catalan Republic within a (fictive) Spanish Federal Republic.

 Later, Franco’s victory in the Spanish Civil War put an end to the separatist aspirations of the Catalan nationalists for six decades.